yugabyte/yugabyte-db/docs/content/v1.3/api/ysql/commands/txn_set.md

 #### REPEATABLE READ

-Also referred to as "snapshot isolation" in Yugabyte DB.
+Also referred to as "snapshot isolation" in YugabyteDB.
 Default.

 #### READ COMMITTED